-Cinzia Fissore, Ph.D. is an Associate Professor of biology and environmental science at Whittier College, where she teaches coursesin Environmental Science, Soil Science, Climate Change, and Sustainability.
-Cinzia has over ten years of research experience in the field of soil science and terrestrial biogeochemistry across ecosystems, from forest to urban ecosystems, which have led to a number of peer reviewed publications and other relevant reports and documents.
+Cinzia Fissore, Ph.D. is an Associate Professor of Biology and Environmental Science at Whittier College and the Roy E. and Marie G. Campbell Distinguished Chair in Biology.
+Fissore teaches courses in Environmental Science, Soil Science, Climate Change, and Sustainability.
+She has over ten years of research experience in the field of soil science and terrestrial biogeochemistry across ecosystems, from forest to urban ecosystems, which have led to a number of peer reviewed publications and other relevant reports and documents.
 She has conducted work for the Minnesota Department of Natural Resources, Minnesota Board of Water and Soil Resources, and the U.S.D.A.
 Forest Service.
 Recently, she has conducted work on urban farming and on the practice of coffee-avocado intercropping at the peri-urban fringe.

 Ashkan Soltani, MA.
 Soltani is an Associate Professor and Director of the Film Studies Department at Utah State University.
 Soltani is an award-winning filmmaker whose films have screened at numerous international film festivals.
 In his films, Soltani explores a wide range of topics such as affordable housing, immigrant workers, indigenous land rights, and subversive music.
 His past documentaries include I Know You Well, Tuning the Pulse,King Coal, and Long Struggle.He is the recipient of numerous awards for his work, including sponsorship from the prestigious International Documentary Association.